 - 1/2 cup plus 3 tablespoons milk

 Maybe next time… What I love most about this recipe is that, at least from my perspective, it really encourages creativity.
 You can replace the milk with buttermilk or a not-too-sweet juice like blueberry or grapefruit.
 Try exchanging the vanilla extract for almond or another kind (keep in mind that some extracts, like mint, are much more potent than others; adjust as needed).
-A bit of citrus oil or zest will make it tangy; finely chopped nuts will make it hearty.
-Or enjoy this white cake the wonderful way it is, frosted with your favorite icing, or simply plain.
-After all, there’s something beautiful about a blank canvas.
+A bit of citrus oil or zest will make it tangy; some finely chopped nuts will make it hearty.
+This recipe makes 12-14 standard size cupcakes; check after 10 minutes in the oven and remove once toothpick tests clean.